ml-jku/L2M/README.md

 source activate mddt
 python main.py -m hydra/launcher=torchrun hydra.launcher.nproc_per_node=2 [...]
 ```
-Example scripts for multi-gpu trianing on Slurm or PBS are available in `scripts`.
+Example scripts for multi-gpu training on Slurm or PBS are available in `scripts`.

 ### Multi-node training
 Running on Slurm/PBS in a multi-node setup requires a little more care.
 Example scripts are provided in `scripts`.